iliketocode2/ood-blender-will/README.md

 - Allows selection of frames to render
 - Automatically blocks multiple renderers and cleans up failed frame files
 - Supports GPU Model, Parition and QOS selection
+- Detects and warns about Out of Memory (OOM) errors